Meet Our Team

 On the professional side, Bindu is a Principal Engineer at Broadcom with over 15 years of experience in software engineering.
 With a proven track record of leading complex projects and driving innovation, she excels at translating high-level objectives into actionable engineering solutions.

-Outside of work, she enjoys reading books and spending quality time with her family exploring the natural beauty of the Bay Area and discovering hidden gems in the local food scene.
+Outside of work she enjoys reading books, exploring the natural beauty of the Bay Area, and discovering hidden gems in the local food scene.

 Lisa Liddle